Cellense/Exponea-Unreal-SDK/README.md

-# Getting started with Infinario Unreal Engine SDK (in 5 minutes)
+# Getting started with Exponea  Unreal Engine SDK (in 5 minutes)

- Infinario UE4 SDK is available in this Git repository :https://github.com/Cellense/Exponea-Unreal-SDK.
+ Exponea UE4 SDK is available in this Git repository :https://github.com/Cellense/Exponea-Unreal-SDK.
 It provides tracking capabilities for your application.
 All functionality is expoed for C++ and Blueprints.

  > Note: The plugin is not compiled at the moment and it's not possible to use it within your pure Blueprint project.
 Compiled version is coming soon.